Steve Addazio: Assistant college coach

-Starting in 1995, Addazio moved up to the college football ranks and had stints as a position coach with Syracuse, Notre Dame, and Indiana.
+Starting in 1995, Addazio moved to coaching in college football with stints as a position coach with Syracuse, Notre Dame, and Indiana.
 During 2004, he was offensive coordinator at Indiana during Gerry DiNardo's last season.
 In 2005, Addazio joined Urban Meyer's staff at Florida.
 Addazio and Meyer had previously coached together at Notre Dame during the 1999 and 2000 seasons under head coach Bob Davie.
 Addazio reportedly completed the logistical work to bring Aaron Hernandez to Florida.

 With the announcement of Urban Meyer's resignation as the Gators' head coach on December 7, 2010, Addazio's future with the Gators came into question.
 On December 11, 2010, it was announced that Will Muschamp had accepted the head coach position for the Florida Gators.

 Temple (2011–2012)

 On December 23, 2010, it was announced that Addazio accepted the head coaching job at Temple, following Al Golden's resignation as the Owls' head coach to become the new head coach of the Miami Hurricanes football program.

 Addazio achieved an impressive 9–4 record and secured a victory at the 2011 New Mexico Bowl in his first season with the Owls.
 However, Temple transitioned to the tougher Big East Conference during the offseason, which forced just a 4–7 finish without bowl eligibility in the following year.